NASA's Mars Opportunity rover declared dead after record-setting mission

 Before Spirit and Opportunity, NASA sent the Pathfinder lander and Sojourner rover to Mars on a mission to conduct chemical and atmospheric experiments on the Red Planet.
 Pathfinder and Sojourner landed on Mars in July 1997, and the rover spent 83 days exploring the Martian surface.

-NASA still has one rover actively roaming around on Mars.
+NASA now has one active rover on Mars.
 The car-sized Curiosity rover arrived in August 2012 and has driven more than 12 miles so far.
-NASA is planning a new rover mission to Mars that is expected to launch in 2020 to search for evidence of past life on the Red Planet.

 Want more stories about Mars?